covid19br/nowcaster/README.md

 ## First example on LazyData

-When the package is loaded it disponibilize a LazyData file, `sariBH`, it is a annonymized records of Severe Acute Respiratory Illness notified in the city of Belo Horizonte, since March 2020 to April 2022.
+When the package is loaded it provides a LazyData file, `sariBH`, it is a anonymized records of Severe Acute Respiratory Illness notified in the city of Belo Horizonte, since March 2020 to April 2022.
 To load it basically write:

 ``` r
 # Loading Belo Horizonte SARI dataset